 What are funnel metrics?
-Volume, Velocity, and Conversion Rates.
+They are Volume, Velocity, and Conversion Rates.
 Volume funnel metrics are a count of the number of leads going through any stage in the funnel.
 Velocity funnel metrics are the time, usually counted in days, spent in each stage of the funnel, and Conversion Rates are the percentage of leads that move from stage to stage.

 Volume is an important B2B marketing metric to determine whether the raw marketing effort is enough.
 Here’s an example scenario.
 If your average deal size is 10K and you need to generate 100K in revenue this month, you need to close 10 deals.
-If your sales cycle is 2 weeks and your conversion from response to close is 1/100 how many responses do you need if half of the deals are sourced by marketing?
+If your sales cycle is 2 weeks and your conversion from response to close is 1/100, how many responses do you need if half of the deals are sourced by marketing?
 That’s 10 deals x 100 responses for each deal x 50% sourced by marketing or 500 responses this month (actually in the first 2 weeks of the month).

-So it’s pretty obvious that if you are only generating 100 responses in the month, your team needs to increase its program response volume and find another 400 responses for sales.
+So, it’s pretty obvious that if you are only generating 100 responses in the month, your team needs to increase its program response volume and find another 400 responses for sales.
 Sometimes simply pointing this out to your team can result in program adjustments to get the volume significantly higher.

 Conversion rates tell you how your marketing is performing through the entire sales cycle.
-We are fans of Sirius Decisions and their waterfall stages which has become a standard in many B2B sales and marketing operations but many companies have more customized stages and that’s ok too.
-As long as everyone in sales and marketing has a standard language to speak to, what you call the stages doesn’t really matter that much.
+We are fans of SiriusDecisions and their Demand Waterfall which has become a standard in many B2B sales and marketing operations.
+But many companies have more customized funnel models with stages and that’s ok too.
+As long as everyone in sales and marketing has an shared vocabulary, stage naming doesn’t really matter that much.

 How long is the overall sales cycle?
 In other words, how long does it take for an initial response to turn into a deal?
-Overall it’s good to know that it takes 6 months or 6 days typically from the initial response to close.
+Overall, it’s good to know whether it takes 6 months or 6 days typically from the initial response to close.
 You can use this in your marketing planning of course.
 If you know the overall sales cycle is 6 months, whatever you are working on now, doesn’t have much of a chance of affecting revenue for a period as long as 6 months.
 Some programs may work in combination to shorten the sales cycle and speed velocity.
 It’s good to know that too.
 Sometimes you can observe that deals get stuck in a particular stage for a very long time.
 Is there a marketing program that can help accelerate sales?